edgi-govdata-archiving/EEW_Echo_Tutorial/README.md

 # EEW_Echo_Tutorial
-To direct new users on how to interact with the database.
+A repository with two notebooks too direct new users on how to interact with the database.
+The first notebook will include a basic query to ECHO_EXPORTER, cover how to write a SQL query, introduce using pandas to manipulate retrieved data and using aggregating techniques.
+The second notebook will have answer code and expected results.